SZXC-WG/LocalGen-new/README.md

 ## What the site includes

-- English and Chinese content through Hugo multilingual mode
+- English and Chinese content through Hugo bilingual mode
-- project overview and branch strategy
+- an implementation-status overview for the current `6.0.0-dev` source
-- download guidance and mirrored release history
+- download, source-build, first-game, controls, and Map Creator guides
-- contributor roster
+- the current built-in Bot roster and complete simulator reference
-- mirrored project documentation
+- a compact release archive and contributor roster
 - GitHub Pages deployment workflow

 ## Local development